Skip to content

 Parameters:

 Two strings to compute the Hamming distance between.
-If a str is provided, it is assumed to be the name of the column.
-If a Literal is provided, it is assumed to be a string literal.
+If a string is provided, it is assumed to be the name of the column.
+If a Column is provided, it is assumed to be a column in the dataset.
+If a Func is provided, it is assumed to be a function returning a string.
+If a literal is provided, it is assumed to be a string literal.

 Returns: